ExperimentCode/data/README.md

  - [Data_Annotation-1 download](https://github.com/ExperimentCode/data/blob/main/data_annotation-2_1k.txt)

-## 151k pairs of sentence and compression
+## Extract pairs of sentence and compression

-We herein describe how we constructed 151k pairs of sentences and compression step by step.
+We herein describe how we extracted 150k+ pairs of sentences and compression step by step.

 ### Environment setup
  - Please install the necessary packages by cloning this repo and run: